 Finding Roofing Leads with JYNI

-JYNI's AI agents find roofing contractor businesses in your target states, verify their contact information, and deliver exclusive leads to your pipeline automatically.
-Roofing is one of JYNI's strongest-converting verticals post-storm — configure your agent to target storm-prone states (TX, FL, OK, CO, NC, GA) and you'll see deal volume that mirrors regional storm activity.
+JYNI's AI agents surface roofing contractor businesses in your target states, check their contact information, and leads land in your pipeline as agents discover them.
+Leads are private to your workspace — JYNI does not resell your pipeline.
+Roofing is a strong vertical post-storm — configure your agent to target storm-prone states (TX, FL, OK, CO, NC, GA) and you'll see deal volume that mirrors regional storm activity.

 Storm timing tip: Configure JYNI agents to target roofing companies in storm-affected states 2–4 weeks after a major weather event.
 This is the peak capital need window — companies are mobilizing crews and purchasing materials while insurance claims are still processing.